MrLaVisuals/MrLaVisuals/README.md

 ### Hi there I'm L.A. 👋🏾

-I'm an Software Developer, and creative professional.
+I'm a Software Developer and a creative professional.
 I'm currently the Social Media Producer at Dartmouth College.

 - 👾 Founder of Nyeusi Tech LLC
 - 🌱 I’m currently learning Python